 Boards must have at least three officers – a president, a treasurer, and clerk or secretary.
-The president works closely with the executive director while also leading the board.
-The treasurer maintains the financial records for the museum, and the clerk writes and distributes board’s agenda and minutes.
-Additional roles include a vice president and an assistant treasurer to assistant the president and treasurer, respectably; others can be added as needed in accordance with the needs of your institution.
+The president works closely with the executive director while also leading the board, the treasurer maintains the financial records for the museum, and the clerk writes and distributes board’s agenda and minutes.
+Additional roles include a vice president and an assistant treasurer to assist the president and treasurer, respectively; others can be added as needed according to the needs of your institution.

 Finally, the board does not need to do all of its work together when everyone is present.
 Many boards divide their work into committees and then share the results with everyone in the board meeting.
 These committees are usually specified in the bylaws; so, if you are considering adding, changing, or removing a board sub-committee, make sure to update your bylaws as well.